venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/system-design.md

 🔹 Vertical partitioning: means some columns are moved to new tables.
 Each table contains the same number of rows but fewer columns.
 🔹 Horizontal partitioning (often called sharding): Divides a table into multiple smaller tables.
 Each table is a separate data store, and it contains the same number of columns, but fewer rows.

+Two attributes of an effective shard key are,
+- **high cardinality**
+- and well-distributed **frequency**.

+**Cardinality** describes number of possible values of the shard key.
+For example, if the database designer chooses a yes/no data field as a shard key, the number of shards is restricted to two.

+**Frequency** refers to the distribution of the data along the possible values.
+It is the probability of storing specific information in a particular shard.
+For example, a database designer chooses age as a shard key for a fitness website.
+Most of the records might go into nodes for subscribers aged 30–45 and result in database hotspots.

-The routing algorithm decides which partition (shard) stores the dat,
+The routing algorithm decides which partition (shard) stores the data,

 **Range Based Partitioning**: This algorithm uses ordered columns, such as integers, longs, timestamps, to separate the rows.
 For example, the diagram below uses the User ID column for range partition: User IDs 1 and 2 are in shard 1, User IDs 3 and 4 are in shard 2.

 **Hash-based sharding**: This algorithm applies a hash function to one column or several columns to decide which row goes to which table.
 For example, the diagram below uses User ID mod 2 as a hash function.
 User IDs 1 and 3 are in shard 1, User IDs 2 and 4 are in shard 2.

-**Geo-Hashing?**

-Two key attributes of an effective shard key are high **cardinality** and well-distributed **frequency**. **Cardinality** refers to the number of possible values of that key.
-If a shard key only has three possible values, then there can only be a maximum of three shards. **Frequency** refers to the distribution of the data along the possible values.
+**Geohashing** converts geographic information into an alphanumeric hash.
+A geohash is used to identify a rectangular area around a fixed point.

+- The length of the hash determines the precision of the area identified.
+This allows you to use a hierarchical search where the length of the geohash corresponds to the size of a search area.
+- Efficient Proximity queries such as “How far is the nearest business?” or “How many users are nearby?”

 [Source](https://blog.bytebytego.com/p/vertical-partitioning-vs-horizontal)